Lycian Way 10 Days Hike

 Örnek Resim They carefully grind the wheat they collect from their own fields into flour and make flatbreads over wood fires with it.
 By offering these lovingly prepared flatbreads to travelers walking along the Lycian Way passing beside their gardens, they both keep their traditions alive and provide a natural taste experience.

-Örnek Resim 2 While wandering among the ruins of Sidyma, we follow the stone-paved trails of the Lycian Way to ascend the mountain path.
-You will see many turtles walking along the road; you can feed them with cucumbers, lettuce, and leaves.
-You can also give them water on the way.
+While exploring the ruins of Sidyma, you follow the stone-paved trails of the Lycian Way, gradually ascending the mountain path.
+Along the way, you’ll likely see many turtles crossing the road — you can feed them with cucumbers, lettuce, or leaves, and even offer them a little water during your walk.

-Örnek Resim 2 We transfer you to the Mountain House, which is 15 minutes away from Sidyma.
-Before your arrival, we will have already delivered your luggage there.
-Here you will taste the traditional flavors of Turkish cuisine.
-You will wake up to the fresh air of the forest in the morning.
-Those who love eggs can collect the eggs they'll eat directly from the coop.
-For barbecue lovers, this is an incredible place to enjoy.
-When you arrive, be sure to ask for stew cooked over the fire.
+You stay at the Mountain House, located about 15 minutes from Sidyma.
+Your luggage is already arranged before your arrival.
+Here, you can enjoy traditional flavors of Turkish cuisine and wake up to the fresh air of the forest in the morning.
+If you love eggs, you can collect them directly from the coop.
+And if you’re a barbecue enthusiast, this is the perfect place to indulge — don’t forget to ask for the stew cooked slowly over the fire.

 Örnek Resim 2